AJMosley345/Reddit-Stock-Data-Scraper/README.md

-# Twitter Bot
+# Reddit Stock Data Scraper
-- Twitter bot that posts the weather of my area every morning
+- Scrapes r/WallStreetBets and r/Stocks for the most talked about stock tickers and returns it in a pandas dataframe